Amazebot/bbot-rasa-nlu-adapter/README.md

 These options can also be given as CLI args like `--rasa-url localhost:5000` or as attributes in `package.json` under `"bot"` like `"rasa-project": "current"`.

+## Contributing

+This adapter is functional but only provides MVP utility and needs to be matured with more "real world" experience.
+If you're using Rasa in production with more advanced requirements, like custom extractors and actions, please report an issue to describe your usage and requirements, so we might improve it together.